webpro-nl/knip/README.md

 - The `main`, `bin` and `exports` fields of `package.json`.
 - [Plugins][2] such as for Next.js, Remix, Gatsby or Svelte add entry files.
 - The `scripts` in package.json or other scripts may provide entry files.
-- Knip does this for each [workspace][1] it finds.

-In other words, Knip looks in many places and you may not need much configuration.
-In a perfectly boring world where everything is according to defaults you don't even need a `knip.json` file.
+Knip does this for each [workspace][1] it finds, trying to minimize the configuration to suit your project.
+In a perfectly boring world where everything is according to defaults you wouldn't even need a `knip.json` file at all.

 Larger projects tend to have more things customized, and therefore probably get more out of Knip with a configuration file.
 Let's say you are using `.ts` files exclusively and have all source files only in the `src` directory: